Sometimes It Is How Far You Hit Themby Greg Rybarczyk

 Visit the Hit Tracker site for trajectory analysis of home runs and other batted balls throughout the 2007 season.

-Greg Rybarczyk maintains the site Hit Tracker Online, which logs and calculates the trajectory of every major league home run.
+Greg Rybarczyk maintains the site ESPN Home Run Tracker which calculates and logs the trajectory of every major league home run hit since 2006.
 Comments for Greg can be sent via e-mail.

 << Return to Article